Mixed motivic sheaves (and weights for them) exist if 'ordinary' mixed motives do: Introduction

-Summarizing: we prove that if a certain list of standard (motivic) conjectures over algebraically closed fields hold, then the category of mixed motivic sheaves exists over any 'reasonable' scheme $S$; if $S$ is an equicharacteristic scheme, we also obtain 'nice weights' for $S$-motivic sheaves.
+Summarizing: we prove that if a certain list of standard (motivic) conjectures over algebraically closed fields hold, then the category of mixed motivic sheaves exists over any reasonable scheme $S$; for $S$ that is also very reasonable we obtain 'nice weights' for $S$-motivic sheaves.
 We also deduce (most of) the properties of this category that were conjectured by Beilinson and others, and prove some of their 'triangulated extensions'.
 Besides, we prove a certain 'motivic decomposition theorem', and calculate the Grothendieck group of mixed motivic sheaves.

 Lastly, we note that the results of the current paper (as well as the results of \cite{brelmot}) only rely upon a certain 'axiomatics' of Beilinson motives (i.e. on a certain list of their properties; cf. Remark \ref{rmain}(1) below).
 It follows that our arguments could be applied to the study of other categories satisfying similar properties.
 A natural candidate here would be M. Saito's Hodge modules.
 Yet it seems that this setting has been already thoroughly studied by Saito himself (cf. Proposition 2.3.1(I) of \cite{btrans}); on the other hand, our methods could possibly yield certain simplifications for his arguments.